pkallas/Simple-Isomorphic-Rendering/README.md

 style.css sheet.
 Babel has been configured so that node can correctly parse the import './index.css' statement when it serves the distributed build.

+Due to using isomorphic rendering, this is an example of how you could create a React application, and users who have disabled javascript can still view and interact with your page.

 ### Console Warning

 You may notice a warning in the console when you launch the application.